 \label{sec:reconstruction}

-As we saw in Sect. \ref{sec:archive_reduction}, the skills of AMs improved with the length of the archive.
-It would then be even more profitable to apply the MTW to the longest archive possible, rather than being limited to the period where sub-daily precipitation data are available.
-Therefore, in order to reconstruct longer archives of moving 24h totals, disaggregation techniques might be used.
-Here, two simple disaggregation approaches of the daily precipitation time series were assessed.
+As discussed in Sect. \ref{sec:archive_reduction}, the skills of AMs improved with the length of the archive.
+It would then be even more profitable to apply the MTW to the longest archive possible rather than being limited to the period in which sub-daily precipitation data are available.
+Therefore, in order to reconstruct longer archives of moving 24-h totals, disaggregation techniques can be used.
+In this study, two simple disaggregation approaches of the daily precipitation time series were assessed.

-The first technique was a proportional distribution, where the observed daily precipitations were considered constant during the measuring period (6:00~UTC to 6:00~UTC the next day).
-Proportional parts of the original daily time series were allocated into a new moving average of 24 h totals.
+The first technique is a proportional distribution in which the observed daily precipitations were considered to be constant during the measurement period of 06:00 UTC to 06:00 UTC the following day.
+The proportional parts of the original daily time series were allocated into a new moving average of 24 h totals.

-The second approach aimed at getting closer to the chronology of the actual precipitation by relying on some informative proxy variables during the reconstruction procedure.
-Data from the NCEP/NCAR reanalysis 1 were used for this purpose.
-Precipitable water and relative humidity (at 1000~hPa, 925~hPa or 850~hPa) were assessed at the four points surrounding the catchment.
-Precipitation time series from the reanalysis were not considered due to the presence of zeros, which may not always match with the prediction, leading to an undefined temporal repartition.
-A time lapse (-12 h to +12 h) between both series was allowed to take into account the significant distance separating the weather stations and the reanalysis grid point.
-The best proxy variable, which was precipitable water, was identified by means of a correlation analyses (on non-zero values) with the 6-hourly precipitation time series.
-Once the best proxy had been selected, its temporal profile was used in order to disaggregate the daily precipitation time series.
+The second approach was used to obtain data that are closer to the chronology of the actual precipitation by relying on informative proxy variables during the reconstruction procedure.
+Data from NCEP/NCAR reanalysis 1 were used for this purpose.
+Precipitable water and relative humidity at 1000 hPa, 925 hPa, or 850 hPa were assessed at the four points surrounding the catchment.
+Precipitation time series from the reanalysis were not considered owing to the presence of zeros, which may not always match the prediction; this can lead to an undefined temporal repartition.
+A time lapse of -12 h to +12 h between both series was allocated to consider the significant distance separating the weather stations and the reanalysis grid point.
+The best proxy variable, precipitable water, was identified through correlation analyses on non-zero values with the 6-h precipitation time series.
+When the best proxy was selected, its temporal profile was used in order to disaggregate the daily precipitation time series.

 These two simple methods did not result in valuable outputs (results not shown).
-Indeed, the performance improvement brought by the MTW was lost due to the poor quality of the precipitation archives.
-A slight improvement could be obtained for the second method relying on a proxy variable compared to the proportional distribution method, but it was still relatively small, and most of the benefit of the MTW was lost.
-Another reanalysis dataset with more accurate moisture variables might produce better proxies.
+Indeed, the performance improvement brought by the MTW was lost owing to the poor quality of the precipitation archives.
+A slight improvement was obtained for the second method which relied on a proxy variable rather than the proportional distribution method.
+However, this improvement was relatively small, and most of the benefit of the MTW was lost.
+Another reanalysis dataset with more accurate moisture variables could produce better proxies.

-These attempts to transpose the MTW on the total archive highlighted the importance of the actual rainfall chronology.
-The MTW is beneficial, provided that the precipitation series are close to the observed one.
-Without a precipitation series with an accurate sub-daily chronology, the introduction of an MTW does not improve the precipitation prediction.
+These attempts to transpose the MTW on the total archive highlight the importance of the actual rainfall chronology.
+The MTW is beneficial if the precipitation series are close to the observed values.
+In the absence of a precipitation series with accurate sub-daily chronology, the introduction of an MTW does not improve the precipitation prediction.

 \conclusions %% \conclusions[modified heading if necessary]